DallanQ/citadels/Manual.md

 After the player with the called character has taken his turn, or if no player revealed the called character, the crowned player continues calling the next character in ascending order, and so on until he has called all characters, after which a new round begins with the selection phase.

-#### Character Abilities (Page 7)
-A player **may** use his character's abilities only once per turn at the time specified.
-If no time is specified, the player can use the ability at any time during his turn.
-Some characters have abilities that gain gold for districts of a certain type in their city.
-As a reminder, these characters' rank number appears on a gem of the color of its corresponding district type.
-Character abilities are explained in detail on pages 14–15.
-These abilities are the heart of the game, so be sure to familiarize yourself with them before the game begins.

-## EXAMPLE OF A TURN (Page 8)
+#### EXAMPLE OF A TURN (Page 8)

 Kurt just finished his turn as the Architect.
 The next character called is the Warlord.
 Ashley chose the Warlord during the selection phase, so she flips her character card faceup and takes her turn.
 1. Earlier in the round, Anna was the Thief and chose to rob the Warlord.
 Now that the Warlord is revealed, Anna takes all the gold in Ashley's stash.

-> image of 2 cards; a warlord card and thief card, with an arrow showing 4 gold coins moving from the warlord card to the thief card.
+> image of 2 Character cards; a warlord card and thief card, with an arrow showing 4 gold coins moving from the warlord card to the thief card.

 2. Next, Ashley gathers resources.
 To try and recuperate a portion of her stolen coins, she chooses to gain two gold from the bank.

-> image of a warlord card and an arrow showing 2 gold coins moving onto the warlord card from the bank.
+> Image of a Warlord card and an arrow showing 2 gold coins moving onto the warlord card from the bank.

 3. Kurt appears to be in the lead, so Ashley decides to pay one gold to destroy his Market, which he discards facedown to the bottom of the deck.

-> image of a warlord card with an arrow showing 1 coin moving from the warlord card to the bank, and another arrow showing a card being moved face-down to the bottom of the deck.
+> Image of a Warlord card with an arrow showing 1 coin moving from the warlord card to the bank, and another arrow showing a District card being moved facedown to the bottom of the District cards deck.

 4. Now she chooses to gain gold for her military districts.
 She has a Prison and the School of Magic, which she can count here as a military district, so she gains two more gold from the bank.
 She now has three gold in her stash.

-> image showing two coins moving from the bank to a warlord card
+> Image of a Warlord card and 3 gold cions with an arrow showing 2 gold coins moving from the Bank to the Warlord card.
+And, an image of a Prison and the School of Magic card.

 5. She pays three gold to build a Barracks, placing it in her city next to her other districts.
 She has already used her character ability to gain gold, so she does not gain gold this turn for her Barracks.
 Since she has used her abilities and built her one district for the turn, her turn ends.

-> image showing 3 coins moving from a warlord card to the bank and a new Barracks card in the city.
+> Image of a Warlord card and 3 gold coins moving from the card to the bank.
+And, an image of a Prison, the School of Magic, and a Barracks card.

 The Warlord was the last character in the round, so this round is over.
 The crowned player gathers all character cards to shuffle them and prepare for the next selection phase.

+#### Character Abilities (Page 7)
+A player **may** use his character's abilities only once per turn at the time specified.
+If no time is specified, the player can use the ability at any time during his turn.
+Some characters have abilities that gain gold for districts of a certain type in their city.
+As a reminder, these characters' rank number appears on a gem of the color of its corresponding district type.
+Character abilities are explained in detail on pages 14–15.
+These abilities are the heart of the game, so be sure to familiarize yourself with them before the game begins.

 ## Districts (Page 10)
 There are five district types, which are indicated by the different colored gems.
 District types are referenced by some character abilities.